vjstark/Android-Programming/README.md

 # Android-Studio-Projects
-Proof of Conceept Applications created to learn Android Studio
+Proof of Concept Applications created to learn Android Studio